rybakov/CudaAddNoiseAndSmooth/README.md

-# Image Resizinf using NVIDIA NPP with CUDA
+# Image denoisyng using box convolution based on NPP and CUDNN

 ## Overview

-This project demonstrates the use of NVIDIA Performance Primitives (NPP) library with CUDA to perform image resizing.
-The goal is to utilize GPU acceleration to efficiently resize a given image by a scale, leveraging the computational power of modern GPUs.
-The project is a part of the CUDA at Scale for the Enterprise course and serves as a template for understanding how to implement basic image processing operations using CUDA and NPP.
+This project demonstrates the use of curand with CUDA for adding noise to an image.
+Then it shows how to use NVIDIA Performance Primitives (NPP) to perform image denoising using box filter.
+And it sjhows how to use CUDNN to perform image denoising using convolution with pre-specified kernel (we generate conv kernel with box shape).
+The goal is to utilize GPU acceleration to efficiently add noise to an image, and denoise it using different CUDA libs.
+The project is a part of the CUDA Advanced Libraries course.

 ## Code Organization